 - When the ESXi installer window appears, press Shift+O to edit boot options.

 - At the command prompt, enter the boot option to recover the configuration.

 encryptionRecoveryKey=recovery_keyThe secure ESXi configuration is recovered and the ESXi host boots.

 - To persist the change, enter the following command:

 What to do next

 When you enter the recovery key, it is temporarily displayed in an untrusted environment and is in memory.
-You can remove residual traces of the key in memory by rebooting the host.
+Though not necessary, as a best practice, you can remove residual traces of the key in memory by rebooting the host.
 Or, you can rotate the key.
 See Rotate the Secure ESXi Configuration Recovery Key.